kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 You are now in the home stretch and almost ready to start visualizing your data and assessing the strengths and weaknesses of your portfolio's performance.

-As before, I'll include the main code block for YTD assessment below, and then I'll unpack the code further below.
+As before, I've included the main code block for determining where positions are trading relative to their recent closing high; I'll then unpack the code further below.

 ```python